 – What interface can be used to adopt device-independent content recommendation system to the existing cable television system?

-– What are management functions requirements for enabling the enhancement of personalization services, with the necessary collaboration with other Questions (e.g., QK)?
+– What are management functions requirements for enabling the enhancement of personalization services, with the necessary collaboration with other Questions?

 – What management method and interface can be used to utilize the social media information to the content recommendation?